ema-love/Personal-Finance-Dashboard/README.md

-# BudgetIt App
+# Budget It App

 ## Overview
-The BudgetIt is a web application designed to help users manage their budgets and track transactions efficiently.
+The Budget It is a web application designed to help users manage their budgets and track transactions efficiently.
 It provides a user-friendly interface for authentication, budget creation, and transaction management.

 ## Features
 - User authentication (registration and login)